baronkobama/ZoomTweaks/README.md

 - Chat Notifications? (popup notifications in the bottom left of screen for every message)
 - 2 Modes (Auto-join + bypass camera prompt / Require confirmation & no bypass)
 - (MOBILE TERMINAL FOR SENDING MESSAGES BRO???)
-- Verbose Error/Exception Handling (add exception/error handling for all functions)
-- Debug logger (logger to send debugging info to a text file)
 - Specific day toggle (able to toggle what days to run on)

 Finished Additions:
-- None bro lol
+- Debug logger (logger to send debugging info to a text file)
+- Verbose Error/Exception Handling (add exception/error handling for all functions)

 ETA:
 - Verbose error/exception handling + debug logger + full release = ~ Christmas 2020